Non-Zionism: Non-position

 Non-Zionism has also been defined in terms of a non-position on Zionism.
-On online Jewish magazine Galus Australis, Anthony Frosh has defined a non-Zionist Jews as a Jew "who does not have any particular political relationship (positive or negative) with the State of Israel, or at least little more of a relationship than they would have with some other 3rd party state."
+Anthony Frosh has defined a non-Zionist Jew as a Jew "who does not have any particular political relationship (positive or negative) with the State of Israel, or at least little more of a relationship than they would have with some other 3rd party state."

 Haredi non-Zionism

-Generally, those groups of Ashkenazi (Western) Haredi Jews who participate in the Israeli government but do not believe in the religious ideology of Zionism are known as "non-Zionists".
+Generally, those groups of Ashkenazi (Western) Haredi Jews who participate in the Israeli government but do not believe in religious Zionism are known as "non-Zionists".
 The most prominent non-Zionist Haredi group is Agudath Israel.
-This is in contrast to the religious Zionist Mizrachi party (which believes the State of Israel to be the beginning of the redemption); and also in contrast to the anti-Zionist Haredi groups, such as Satmar and the Edah Charedis, that openly oppose Zionism and have little to no interaction with the State of Israel and no representation in its government.
+This is in contrast to the religious Zionist Mizrachi party (which believed the State of Israel to be the beginning of the redemption); and also in contrast to the anti-Zionist Haredi groups, such as Satmar, Neturei Karta, and Edah HaChareidis, that openly oppose Zionism and have little to no interaction with the State of Israel and no representation in its government.
 Unlike the older definition, many live in the State of Israel.
 They tend to be extremely pro-Israel politically, as can be seen in such publications as Mishpacha and Hamodia.
 Sephardi Haredi Jews may refer to themselves as Zionist.

+Simon Dubnow's Non-Zionism, or "Folkism"

+Simon Dubnow was a Russian-Jewish philosopher and historian of Jewish history, especially Russian and Polish Jewish history.
+Dubnow himself was somewhat ambivalent towards Zionism as a political ideology, calling it "a beautiful, messianic dream" and seeing the creation of a Jewish state in Palestine as improbable.
+Nonetheless, Dubnow was adamantly opposed to assimilation.
+In his book, Weltgeschichte des jüdischen volkes, Dubnow differentiates between a political and spiritual nation, arguing that Jewish nationalism was not inherently violent, and promoting the ideal of a universal Jewish humanism, or the "Jewish world-nation," as the core of his ideal.
+In seeking this ideal, the Jewish diaspora would aspire for a non-territorial autonomous status.
+This philosophy became known as "Jewish Autonomism," or "Folkism" and was eventually adopted by the Folkspartei ("Jewish People's Party" in English), which Dubnow himself helped found, and the Bund, a socialist Jewish labor movement.
+For him, any Jewish national movement should not to have a flag or a military.
+Nonetheless, he did gradually warm up to some aspects of Ahad Ha'am's vision of Cultural Zionism later in his life and viewed a return to Zion as fitting for some Jews, albeit not for all.
+Dubnow would never see the birth of the State of Israel, as he was murdered on December 8, 1941 during the march to the Rumbula forest, where the Nazi Wehrmacht and collaborators killed 25,000 Jews in the Rumbula massacre.
+Nonetheless, Dubnow's histories and promotion of Jewish culture and Jewish political autonomy still earn him praise to this day within many intellectual circles.